python-elective-kea/fall2023/source/ses9.rst

 We look at this together in a short while.

-When you a done, take a look at the 2 exercises below and ask your questions.
+When you a done, take a look at the exercise below and ask your questions.

 .. raw:: html